Stuart "Captain Calamity" Hill: Causing purposeful hazards to shipping

-Convictions
+Legal issues

-After Hill announcing his "independent state", Hill refused to register his vehicle or pay road tax.
+After announcing his "independent state", Hill refused to register his vehicle or pay road tax.
 He was arrested in Lerwick in July 2011 and charged with road traffic offences.
 In December 2011 Hill was sentenced to 100 hours community service and given a 6-month driving ban for driving a "consular vehicle" which had fake licence plates and was uninsured.

 In September 2011, Hill was declared bankrupt, after a civil action was brought against him by a debt agency.
 Having made claims against the Royal Bank of Scotland, he appeared at the Court of Session in Edinburgh in July 2012, where Judge Pentland rejected Hill's arguments.

 Hill breached his community payback order and appeared in court again in September 2012.
 His contempt of court led to him serving a detention of sixteen days at HM Prison Peterhead.

 In February 2017 Hill was fined £125 after being convicted of vandalism to a commercial property in Cunningsburgh in March 2016.

+In February 2020, Hill appeared in court for failing to have declared campaign expenses and was then jailed for contempt of court, after making recordings of his own trial and refusing to delete them.

+In August 2023 he was again remanded in custody for contempt of court.

+In June 2025 he was sentenced to three months in prison after refusing to comply with an unpaid work order.